jamesbontempo/btreemap/README.md

 #### Return value

-`true` if the specified key exists in the `BTreeMap` object; otherwise, `false`.
+`true` if the specified key exists; otherwise `false`.

 ### BTreeMap.set()

-Adds a value for a specified key to a `BTreeMap` object.
-If configured for unique keys, overwrites the value if the key exits; otherwise, adds the value to the array of values for the key.
+Adds a value for the specified key.
+If configured for unique keys and the key already exists, overwrites the existing value.
+If configured for non-unique keys, appends the value to the key's array of associated values.
+The key's values array preserves insertion order and allows duplicates.

+Infers the key type from the first call.
+Throws a `TypeError` if a subsequent call uses a key of a different type.

 #### Syntax